jewelsofthought/neshama/site/posts/qkab/kab_pieces.md

 In the beginning we walked with G!d (Adonai).
 There was no separation between mind and spirit, which occurred only after the flood!

-The spiritual realm consists of live “spirits”, which is one of the names for angels.
+The spiritual realm consists of live "spirits", which is one of the names for angels.
 To access this realm, one of the places to start is Ezekiel's vision, upon which the _Merkaba_ mysticism is based.

 The Holocaust was a deluge, like the flood.
 It too removed a generation.
 Why?
-What was their “sin”?
+What was their "sin"?
 It says if we are righteous, we will be rewarded, yet many orthodox Jews died in this deluge.
 What went wrong?

 Perhaps the Holocaust generation was too devout.
 If you do the same thing over and over again, how can you expect a different result?
 We are now accessing 4th dimensional information, seeing different things, understanding the unseen as science.
-What a methodist minister calls “New light – old light...”
+What a methodist minister calls "New light – old light..."
 We cannot live life looking into the rear-view mirror.

 They say we are far removed from Sinai, when we were holier, thus closer to G!d.
 I say perhaps we are further removed from the generation that sinned and were not allowed to enter the Holy Land.
 We have moved from needing animal sacrifices - which themselves were a replacement of human sacrifices - and use instead prayer.
-Which is indicative of removing the “animal” in you and sacrificing it to a Higher purpose.
+Which is indicative of removing the "animal" in you and sacrificing it to a Higher purpose.

 Perhaps we are closer to entering the mystical Holy Land.
 May we be the generation that will merit that – entering into the Olam Ha'ba, the place we will walk in the presence of the Lord, [ברוך שם קבוד]{dir="rtl"}... at our side.